MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/cross-tenant-synchronization-directory-extensions.md

 ---
-title: Map directory extensions in cross-tenant synchronization
+title: Map custom attributes in cross-tenant synchronization
-description: Learn how to map directory extensions in cross-tenant synchronization using the Microsoft Entra admin center.
+description: Learn how to map custom attributes in cross-tenant synchronization using the Microsoft Entra admin center.
 services: active-directory
 author: rolyon
 manager: amycolannino